 INTERNATIONAL TURTLE RACES

 Every Wednesday during the summer, a crowd gathers around a paved ring to race turtles.
-Seems silly, but it’s been a way of life for 40 years!
-We have turtles available, but you can also train your own for the big race.
+Seems silly, but it’s been a way of life for over 45 years!

 MOVIE THEATRE SHOWS

 Open every night!
 The Comet Theater has been a staple on 1st Ave South in Perham for 80 years.
 As the area’s only movie theater, it’s held tight to the rich tradition of bringing the best of Hollywood to the lakes area, and has upgraded equipment and added modern, comfortable furnishings.
 The new digital movie projector, with high-quality Dolby Digital Surround, helps bring the big screen to life.
 From the balcony to the main floor, you’ll always have the best seat in the house as you relax in one of the high-backed reclining rocker seats and enjoy classic movie treats, like buttered popcorn and candy.